sorelmitra/learn/verifit/Readme.md

 ## No Database Changing

-Similarly to the previous item, I am not proposing that the frameworks support changing the database of an app to alter the latter's behavior for testing purposes.
+Similarly to the previous item, I am proposing that the frameworks do NOT support changing the database of an app to alter the latter's behavior for testing purposes.

 The reasons are similar - mostly complexity of writing such testing code.